jedhabush/Javascript_Solved_Coding_Problems/SortStrings_ContainsNumbers.md

 import { order } from "./functionsToTest";

 describe("Testing the order function", () => {
-  it("should sorts each word in the string that contains a single number.
+  it("should sort each word in the string that contains a single number.
 This number is the position the word should have in the result", () => {
     expect(order("is2 Thi1s T4est 3a")).toBe("Thi1s is2 3a T4est");
     expect(order("can1 y2ou s3pell")).toBe("can1 y2ou s3pell");
     expect(order("ca2n good5 a4 I1 p6rogrammer be3")).toBe(